 Erected 1974 by Billy Holcomb Chapter No. 1069, E Clampus Vitus.
 (Marker Number 11.)

 Location.
 33° 37.5′ N, 115° 19.368′ W. Marker is near Desert Center, California, in Riverside County.
 Marker is on Corn Springs Road near Interstate 10, on the right when traveling west.
+From the beginning of the dirt road it is 6.9 miles to the marker which is mounted on a rock next to the road and is easily missed.
 Touch for map.
-From the beginning of the dirt road it is 6.9 miles to the marker which is mounted on a rock next to the road and is easily missed.
 Marker is in this post office area: Desert Center CA 92239, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
-Corn Springs (about 300 feet away, measured in a direct line); Eagle Mountain Iron (approx. 7.6 miles away).
+At least 1 other marker is within walking distance of this marker.
+Corn Springs (about 300 feet away, measured in a direct line).

 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 764 times since then and 45 times this year.
+This page was last revised on November 7, 2019.
+It was originally submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 878 times since then and 54 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1. submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
 2. submitted on December 18, 2011, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.